Frequently Asked Questions

 A: No. The feral cat population is a big problem and one of the reasons that we strongly urge people to have their cats spayed or neutered.
 Please call Animal Control at 336-982-4060.

-In August of 2019 we will be launching our community cat program to help landowners with feral cats to trap, have them spayed or neutered, vaccinated and then return to the landowner/caretaker where the cats will live out their lives.
+In the future, we will be launching our community cat program to help landowners with feral cats to trap, have them spayed or neutered, vaccinated and then return to the landowner/caretaker where the cats will live out their lives.
 The care of food, shelter and water will be provided by the caretaker.